Swaroop-D/Swaroop-D/README.md

-# Hi friends, great to see you here! 👋
+# Hi friend, great to see you here! 👋

 I'm a kid, just 13, started coding on 29 July 2019.
 Now, I like to recreate websites on my own just to sharpen my skills!